 -Provide access to music experiences for marginalized individuals

--Maryland Music Educators Association Executive Board--(President-Elect of the Maryland State Music Teacher Education component)
+-Maryland Music Educators Association Executive Board--(President of the Maryland Society for Music Teacher Education)

 - External Collaboration Highlights

 -Dr. Jill Reese, SUNY at Fredonia (2016-2018) Research project focused on being a facilitator for community ukulele groups.

 -Wicomico County Health Department (2018) Provided music instruction for middle school girls as part of their GEMS program.

 - Press Releases

 SU's Wagner, Anderson celebrate ‘Delmarva’s Songster' Dale Wimbrow